 What is Canyoning?

-Canyoning (or canyoneering in the USA) is the sport of descending water courses such as creeks, streams and rivers using techniques such as rappelling, swimming, jumping, sliding walking and down climbing.
+Canyoning (or canyoneering in the USA) is the sport of descending water courses such as creeks, streams and rivers using techniques such as rappelling, swimming, jumping, sliding, walking, hiking and down climbing.
 It is practiced in gorges or canyons usually carved by the water or glacier activity, and are generally present in mountaineous areas around the world.
 Waterfalls are a common sight in canyoning and provide challenges requiring rope skills and other progression techniques to be descended safely.
 As a mountaineering activity, it requires specific knowledge and equipment to be practiced safely.
 Canyoning is considered an exploration sport, although specific competitions are also held occasionally.

 Typically when we say “canyon”, we mean a narrow gorge or ravine, rather than something large like the Grand Canyon in the USA.
 Despite there’s often some confusion about the true nature of the sport.
 I remember seeing a t-shirt one that had “Canyoning: There is No Boat” printed on the back of it… You get the point!